bmahne/bodhimobileapi/source/includes/bodhimobile/envsetup.md

 ## Environmental Setup

-This is how you setup Bodhi mobile and do app store stuff and mobile container stuff etc
+This is NOT how you setup Bodhi mobile and do app store stuff and mobile container stuff etc